Walk-Run-N-Rolls

 Getting the Sponsor Packet in front of businesses as early as possible is key.
 Most businesses have a specific allotment of money each year to donate to charitable events.
 The sooner you can ask them to participate, the more likely they will have funds available.
 Larger companies can also have a longer turnaround on decisions, so be prepared to present your Sponsor Packet months in advance.

-SRNA will provide you a PDF copy to email to businesses, and a print version to deliver in-person.
+SRNA will provide you a PDF copy to email to businesses, and you may print copies to deliver in-person.
 Making a personal connection with someone often works better, so prepare an elevator pitch when meeting business owners face-to-face.
 Practice what you will say and be confident.
 It’s a good idea to read over the Sponsor Packet and know how the funds provided by the business will be used by SRNA.
 A SRNA staff member can help you too!

 - Businesses that sponsor your WRNR receive: